What is Readability? Why Does it Matter?

 Every few paragraphs, there is a photo, graph, or something that adds more dimension to the piece.

-Don’t overdo it with the visuals, but see if something works to add impact and variety to what you are writing.
+Don’t overdo it with the visuals, but if something works to add impact and variety to what you are writing then add it in.

 If You Didn’t Read This Article, Remember This